-• Go to the WMI Connection Credentials section.

-- You can choose between the IDERA SQL Inventory Manager service account or Windows user account.
-If you choose the latter, you need to provide a login and password. - After you define your WMI Connection Credentials, you can click TEST CREDENTIALS to make sure IDERA SQL Inventory Manager can use these credentials to gather data from host computers.
+- Go to the Connection Credentials section. - · You can choose between the IDERA SQL Inventory Manager service account or User account.
+If you choose the latter, you need to provide a login and password. - After you define your Connection Credentials, you can click TEST CREDENTIALS to make sure IDERA SQL Inventory Manager can use these credentials to gather data from host computers.